 Sports seasons for kids are getting longer, and the level of play is more intense than it used to be.
 Many young athletes take part in the same sport nearly all year around.
 As a result, sports injuries are becoming more common in children and teens.
 Here are some things that you and your child can do to protect their growing body from getting hurt.

 How should my child prepare for the season?

 Your child should prepare for their sport before the first practice.
-Make sure they are getting at least one hour of exercise each day.
+Make sure they are getting at least 1 hour of exercise each day but aim to have at least 1 day off per week and at least 1 month off per year to allow for rest and recovery.
 They should slowly build up the length and intensity of exercise to help prevent injuries from increasing activity too quickly.
 Encourage them to work on certain kinds of exercise that will help them get ready for their sport.
 For example, if your child is going to play soccer, suggest they start running.
 Younger kids can start with a few laps around the field or playground and slowly increase the distance.
 Older kids can start slow and work up to a few miles a couple of times each week.

 Stretching the muscles can help keep and increase flexibility, which also helps prevent injury.
 Check with your child’s coach, athletic trainer or healthcare provider for suggestions of good stretches before the season starts.

 Be Ready – Know the Rules and Use the Right Safety Gear

 Your child will learn the rules for their sport during practices, but it is a good idea to start learning about the rules and needed sports equipment before the season starts.
 Discuss with your child that the rules are in place to help keep them safe.
 For example, rules about tackling in football are in place to help prevent concussions and neck injuries.
 Rules about pitch count protect the arm and shoulder.

 Using the right equipment and safety gear for the sport can lower the chance of getting hurt.
 Some examples of safety gear are mouth guards, pads and helmets.